ckosanovic/OMICS_LOGIC/PCA_and_clustering_liver_breast_expression_data.md

 Analysis and clustering (kmeans, hierarchical) of a TCGA breast cancer and liver cancer expression data set

-Load necessary libraries for PCA analysis and clustering:
+Load necessary libraries for PCA and clustering analysis:

 ``` r
 library(ggplot2)